 Pour a cup of flour out onto your work surface and empty the bread dough out onto it to start kneading.
 It will take 5-10 minutes to fully incorporate the rest of your flour.
 You want to work in at least enough to bring your total to 8-1/2 cups.

-Let rise inside the loaf pan for another 1 to 1-1/2 hours, until it’s again doubled in size.
+With the loaves you are going to bake, let them rise inside the loaf pan for another 1 to 1-1/2 hours, until they’re again doubled in size.

 Bake in a 375° oven for 40-45 minutes (in my toaster oven, 350° is better).